An impressive, improbable yet nevertheless true story

 Without grand gestures but all the more impressive for that

 At the age of 56, Ephameron’s father was struck by primary progressive aphasia, which meant that he lost his speech and language and gradually succumbed to dementia.
-‘Us Two Together’ is his daughter’s autobiographical account of the past ten years.
+‘Us Two Together’ is his daughter’s autobiographical account of the last ten years of his life.

 The quirky little sisters Kinky and Cosy manage to wreak havoc with all their naivety and innocence.
 Three small panels – that’s all Nix needs for a daily dose of nonsensical and politically incorrect humour.